Morton I. Abramowitz: Career in the Foreign Service

-Post Government career
+Post-Government career

 Abramowitz retired from government service in 1991 and took over as president of the Carnegie Endowment for International Peace.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1995.
 He retired from that position in 1997.
-Since then, he has been a Senior Fellow of The Century Foundation and a director of the National Endowment for Democracy.
+Subsequently, he was a Senior Fellow of The Century Foundation and a director of the National Endowment for Democracy.

-He is a long-time board member of the International Rescue Committee.
+Abramowitz was a long-time board member of the International Rescue Committee.

-Abramowitz played a leading role in the foundation of the International Crisis Group, and has been a board member since its inception in 1995.
+Abramowitz played a leading role in the foundation of the International Crisis Group, and was a board member from its inception in 1995.

-Abramowitz served for nine years on the board of the National Endowment for Democracy, and on retirement in 2007 was awarded its Democracy Service Medal.
+Abramowitz served for nine years on the board of the National Endowment for Democracy, and upon his retirement in 2007 was awarded its Democracy Service Medal.